 “Given the chaos and volatility of freight markets these days, it is more critical than ever that trucking fleets closely monitor their cost centers," said Brandon Knight, principal of transportation for CliftonLarsonAllen LLP.

-Analysts expect to see that several costs shifted in 2020.
+Analysts expect to see several cost shifts in 2020.
 While trucking demand increased for many carriers in 2020, some fleets did not have the excess capacity to meet that demand.
 As a result, that capacity transferred to the spot market.
 In September 2020, DAT Freight and Analytics reported that spot load posts doubled from 2019, and van rates increased by 28.9 percent year over year in September.

 ATRI also expects to see a long-term shift in fleets' ability to fill backhaul or deadhead miles.
 ATRI reported that the percent of deadhead miles in 2019 increased to 20.1 percent from 16.6 percent.
 “Since it is easier to fill deadhead capacity on longer hauls (i.e., more shipper options in a larger geography), the general trend toward shorter truck trip lengths may reflect an unfortunate reality for future increases in deadhead miles," the report said.